-(1) A person who performs cabling work without a cabling licence, is guilty of an offence.

-Penalty - A fine not exceeding K15,000.00 or imprisonment for a term not exceeding three (3) months or both.

-(2) A cabling licensee, who knowingly or recklessly contravenes the conditions of their cabling licence, is guilty of an offence.

-Penalty - A fine not exceeding K15,000.00 or imprisonment for a term not exceeding three (3) months or both.
+- (1) A person other than a network licensee or a cabling licensee, who performs cabling work without a cabling licence, is guilty of an offence. - Penalty A fine not exceeding K15,000.00 or imprisonment for a term not exceeding three (3) months or both. - (2) A cabling licensee, who knowingly or recklessly contravenes the conditions of their cabling licence, is guilty of an offence. - Penalty A fine not exceeding K15,000.00 or imprisonment for a term not exceeding three (3) months or both.